CeyntaxTechnologies/Schedio/README.md

 # Schedio – Smarter Way to Listen

+This repository is used for distributing releases of **Schedio audio player**.
+Download the latest version from the [Releases page](https://github.com/CeyntaxTechnologies/Schedio/releases).
+The source code is private.

 Enjoy your music with powerful features that go beyond a regular audio player.
 Schedio is an **intelligent media player** built to make your listening experience **smarter, effortless, and interactive**.